Manners and Etiquette in Canada: Language, Culture, and Tips

 How you greet someone is one of the most important things you do.
 It leaves a lasting impression on the mind of the person you are meeting.
 It doesn’t matter in which country you are, you should be aware of basic greeting etiquette like how to shake hands, how to make eye contact, and how to answer back when someone greets you.
 Let’s point out some of the greeting etiquette to be followed in Canada.

-Canadians are quite particular about the etiquette to be followed while greeting each other.
-An introduction is one of the most important things to strike any conversation.
+• Canadians are quite particular about the etiquette to be followed while greeting each other.
+An introduction is one of the most important things to strike up in any conversation.
 In your stays in student accommodation in Canada, initiate your conversation by shaking hands and introducing yourself.

-Canadians prefer calling friends and family with their first names but for strangers and known people, they prefer calling them with the last names.
+• Canadians prefer calling friends and family by their first names, but for strangers and known people, they prefer calling them by their last names.
 They are very particular about academic titles and degrees.

 If you are a travel enthusiast, you can check out this blog on Solo Travel Destinations in Canada.